cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ## Logging and Plotting Facilities

-A TaskVine manager produces three logs: `debug`, `performance`, and `transactions`.
+A TaskVine manager produces several logs: `debug`, `taskgraph`, `performance`, and `transactions`.
 These logs are always enabled, and appear in the current working directory in the sudirectories:

 ```sh